Selections from the “B-C-E Collection”

 Photo: Gorny & Mosch.
 Ex Shlomo Moussaieff (acq.
 London, 1948-2000) & A. Short (Orfew) Colls.

-There are reasons to interpret this coin either as a Judaea Capta Commemorative (as Moussaief did; see Hendin GBC5 1584a), or as a celebration of Agricola’s campaign in Caledonia/Britannia (Scotland).
-I lean toward the latter.
+There are reasons to interpret the coin above either as a Judaea Capta Commemorative (as Moussaief did; see Hendin GBC5 1584a), or as a celebration of Agricola’s campaign in Caledonia/Britannia (Scotland).

 Domitian is often described as especially “eager” and “impatient for military glory,” but, as Jones (1992: p.
 16) points out, this trait is almost universal among elite Roman Imperial males.
 In any case, with the success of his older brother’s and father’s Judaean campaign (in both the military and propaganda sense), it seems clear that he felt the need to emulate and achieve a military success of his own.
 His first success (by early 83) was a victory over the Chatti, a Germanic people across the Rhine, for which he celebrated a triumph and took the title “Germanicus.”
 His Germania Capta coinage began no later than 84 (RIC 201, COS X) and continued through his final coinage of 95/6 CE (RIC 781, COS XVII).